 For top end racing the Evo still has the edge obviously, but if you ignore fashion then the CAAD actually meets most riders needs… At a much lower cost.
 Or if we were to describe them inappropriately, the Evo is like Keira Knightley – Thinner and a little twitchy, but more famous.
 Whereas the CAAD is more Camila Luddington, still hot, not quite as famous but slightly more accessible.

 I would say its the perfect bike for anyone who wants to dabble in some road riding without the massive commitment of a top end bike, but doesn’t want to look like a total “I’m new at this” cunt.
 Also on the list, Mountain Bikers who need to do some road training, whilst running the risk of turning into a Moadie.

 Its also the perfect training bike, so if you are thrashing your race machine day in and day out, then the CAAD may be just the thing you need to add to the stable.
 However, that’s probably being unfair on it as a machine – This can and should absolutely be raced and don’t think that it won’t hold its own.
 It may not have the ultra lightweight and ball cutting acceleration of the Evo, but you could do a lot worse.

 Its also so cost effective that adding it to the stable won’t cause a huge amount of drama, thus making it the perfect compliment to an Evo assuming you have one.
-Its also important to note that some VERY illustrious DN Affiliates are either current or past CAAD owners, including Das Wolf (obviously), Herr Doktor and The Welsh Assassin to name but a few… So, let it be noted you’d be buying into a discerning group.
+Its also important to note that some VERY illustrious DN Affiliates are either current or past CAAD owners, including Das Wolf (obviously), Herr Doktor, The Welsh Assassin and The Zebra to name but a few… So, let it be noted you’d be buying into a discerning group.
 When I say discerning I exclude myself on the basis of my old red clown shoes… Sigh.